gustavopinto/gustavopinto.github.com/_posts/2016-01-01-the-story-behind-casual-contributors.md

 TL;DR

-This a summary of the paper "[More Common Than You Think: An In-Depth Study of Casual Contributors](http://gustavopinto.github.io/lost+found/saner2016.pdf)".
+This is a summary of the paper "[More Common Than You Think: An In-Depth Study of Casual Contributors](http://gustavopinto.github.io/lost+found/saner2016.pdf)".
 For the impatient, there is a summary of the summary:

 1. **Casual contributors are rather common**.
 48.98% of the overall contributors that we analyzed are actually casual contributors.
 However, these contributors are responsible for only 1.73% of the total contributions in our set of analyzed projects.